bolognarossoblu/GetAndCleanProject/README.md

    	B. The name of the variables for the measurements were cleaned as follows:

-   		-"()"s were replaced with "."s
+   		- "()"s were replaced with "."s

-   		-"-"s were replaced with "."
+   		- "-"s were replaced with "."

-   		-"."s at the end of the name were removed
+   		- "."s at the end of the name were removed

 4. The script creates "tidy_data_set.txt", which is an output of the tidy data set after Step 5 of the project requirements.